Itigi–Sumbu thicket: Location and description

 The thickets are found in the flatland between Lake Mweru Wantipa and Lake Tanganyika in Zambia (between 950 and 1,200 m above sea level), and near the town of Itigi in the Itigi District of Tanzania.
 The climate consists of a cool dry season from May to August, a hot dry season from August to November, and a rainy season from November to April.

 Climate

 The climate of the ecoregion is hot semi-arid (Köppen climate classification (BSh)).
 This climate is characteristic of steppes, with hot summers and cool or mild winters, and minimal precipitation.
-The dry season (May to October) averages 20 - 27 C, and the wet season rising above 30 C. The rainy season is November to April.
+The dry season (May to October) averages 20 - 27 C, with the wet season rising above 30 C. The rainy season is November to April.
 Rainfall differs in the two different sites of this ecoregion, averaging 1,400 mm per year in the Zambian site, but less than 500 mm per year in the Tanzanian site.

 Flora

 The extremely dense, impenetrable Itigi deciduous thicket is a unique mixture of over 100 species of woody shrubs 3 to 5 m high.
-Characteristics species are two species of Baphia (Baphia burttii and Baphia massaiensis), Bussea massaiensis, Burttia prunoides, Combretum celastroides (a type of bushwillow), Grewia burttii, Pseudoprosopsis fischeri, and Tapiphyllum floribundum.
+Characteristic species are two species of Baphia (Baphia burttii and Baphia massaiensis), Bussea massaiensis, Burttia prunoides, Combretum celastroides (a type of bushwillow), Grewia burttii, Pseudoprosopsis fischeri, and Tapiphyllum floribundum.